garrandall/popular-music-data/tracks/my-kinda-girl-babyface.md

 That gives me chills
 And I can't stop lover
 'Cause you mean too much
-Ooh I start to lose it, girl
+Oh I start to lose it, girl
 Whenever we touch
 We got too much time
 And that's for sure